fraeli78/GIS4Labrador/content/tutorial/gis4labrador.md

 ### <center>License</center>
 Last but not least.
 Whenever you look for a source on the internet it will be useful to know if it is usable or not.
-Useful guides can be found [here](http://localhost:1313/post/licences/summary/).
+Guides can be found [here](http://localhost:1313/post/licences/summary/).

 ###  <center>Final Notes</center>